quarto-dev/quarto-actions/install-quarto/README.md

 This action will

 * Download the Github Release of quarto on Mac and Linux and install it
-* On Windows, it will for now use Scoop to install Quarto msi, until I manage to install an MSI file on Github Action.
+* On Windows, it will for now use Scoop to install Quarto msi, until Quarto MSI file can be installed on Github Action (https://github.com/quarto-dev/quarto-cli/issues/108)